SteeltoeOSS/Documentation/README.md

 DocFX offers a custom flavor of markdown with quite a few enhanced capabilities.
 To see examples and learn more, view the [DocFX Flavored Markdown specification](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html?tabs=tabid-1%2Ctabid-a).

-### Links and Cross References

-As you get familiar with DocFX, you'll notice the addition of a YAML header in the markdown files.
-Values in this header let you control page design, as well as set the page's `UID`.
-With this, you can create `xref` as well as use DocFX's `@` shorthand.
-Learn more about [linking in DocFX](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html).

-**Note** it should be very rare that you hardcode a link to an 'HTML' page with your markdown.
-Instead, use its `UID` and let the path get calculated, as well as get links validated when building the project.
->>>>>>> fe35dd4 (Updated README.md)

 ## Creating a new blog post

 Create a new `.md` file in the `articles` directory.
 Name the file something that is URL safe.
 In `/articles/index.md` add a shorthand link to the document as well as a short description.
 If the post should also be included in Steeltoe's RSS feed, add a link entry in `articles/rss.xml`.